 Greek Revival Architecture

 When news spread that archaeologists had dug up signs of ancient life in the Greek isles, Americans wanted to know more.
 It made sense to mimic what we admired.
+So we borrowed Greek names and attached them to towns popping up all over, from Georgia to Maine and throughout the Midwest: names like Athens, Ithaca and Sparta.

 - Painted plaster exterior.
 Although the buildings and ruins in Greece were all made of stone, American homes of this style were not.
-They were instead crafted in wood and covered in plaster, then painted in white to create the illusion of stone.
+They were instead crafted in wood and covered in plaster, then painted white to create the illusion of stone.

 - Horizontal transom.
 It sits over the front door, instead of a fanlight like the earlier Federal period homes.

 - Moldings.
-Bold but simple moldings, throughout the interior and exterior of the house, also exemplify the look of high-style Greek revival.
+Bold but simple moldings, throughout the interior and exterior of the house, also exemplify the look of high-style Greek Revival.

 - Embellishment.
 Expensive homes might add more detail, like framed dormer windows on the second story, with pilasters and pediments.
 The less wealthy adopted similar features but with less flash.